Revision 22-3; Effective Sept. 9, 2022

 Program Support Unit (PSU) staff review the Texas Integrated Eligibility Redesign System (TIERS) to determine if a Medicaid financial eligibility determination is required.

-An individual who is not already Medicaid eligible must complete Form 1200 to be evaluated for Medicaid financial eligibility for MDCP.
-PSU staff fax the completed Form H1200 with Form H1746-A, to the Medicaid for the Elderly and People with Disabilities (MEPD) specialist within two business days of receipt.
+PSU staff must get a completed Form H1200 if an individual is not already Medicaid eligible.
+PSU staff must fax the completed Form H1200 with Form H1746-A, to the MEPD specialist within two business days of receipt.
 The MEPD specialist has 45 days, or up to 90 days if it is necessary to get a disability determination, to complete the application process.